Clark County, Washington

 Clark County is the southernmost county in the U.S. state of Washington.
 As of the 2020 census, the population was 503,311, making it Washington's fifth-most populous county.
 Its county seat and largest city is Vancouver.
-It was the first county in Washington, first named Vancouver County in 1845 before being renamed for William Clark of the Lewis and Clark Expedition in 1849.
+It was the first county in Washington, originally named Vancouver County in 1845 before being renamed for William Clark of the Lewis and Clark Expedition in 1849.
 It was created by the Provisional Government of Oregon in Oregon Country on August 20, 1845, and at that time covered the entire present-day state.
-Clark County is the third-most-populous county in the Portland-Vancouver-Hillsboro Metropolitan Statistical Area, and is across the Columbia River from Portland, Oregon.
+Clark County is the third-most-populous county in the Portland metropolitan area, and is across the Columbia River from Portland, Oregon.

 History

 Clark County was created on August 20, 1845, as Vancouver District, named for its town, following the removal of the area from three other districts on July 27, 1844.
 It included all the land north of the Columbia River, west of the Rocky Mountains, and south of Alaska.
 On December 21, 1845, the provisional government changed its name to Vancouver County.
 At that time it stretched from the Columbia River to 54 degrees 40 minutes North Latitude in what is now British Columbia, Canada.
 On June 15, 1846, the United States Senate approved the present boundary between the U.S. and Canada at the 49th parallel.

 On August 13, 1848, President James K. Polk signed an act creating the entire region as the Oregon Territory.
 On September 3, 1849, the Oregon Territorial Legislature modified the borders again and changed its name to Clarke County in honor of explorer William Clark.
 At this time it included all of present-day Washington and continued to be divided and subdivided until reaching its present area in 1880.
 It was not until 1925 that the spelling was corrected to its present form.

 In September 1902 the Yacolt Burn, the largest fire in state history, began in neighboring Skamania County and swept west along a 12-mile front to Yacolt, nearly engulfing the town.
-Salvaging the remaining timber was a lucrative industry for a time.
+Salvaging the remaining timber was a lucrative industry until 1924.